-While it is true that the menu of your Android device does allow you to visit to all the files stored on it, accessing them efficiently isn’t an option due to its cumbersome design.
+While it is true that the menu of your Android device does allow you to browse through all the files stored on it, accessing them efficiently isn’t an option due to its cumbersome design.
 The Solid Explorer File Manager app grants you access to everything you need in one place.

 19. Boxer – Workspace ONE

-Are you the type of person to have multiple email accounts on various platforms that you use for both personal and professional purposes?
+Are you the type of person who has multiple email accounts on various platforms that you use for both personal and professional purposes?
 Boxer is the ideal way to streamline everything on your smartphone and tablet so that you can send, receive, and manage messages in one place and keep work and private life separate.

 20. Toggl: Work Hours & Timesheet Time Tracker

-Toggl is incredibly user-friendly, which is why I consider it one of the best time-tracking apps for Android phones and tablets out there.
-You can record time to increase your productivity, or keep track of billable hours all the same.
-Thus, it’s not only great for people looking to optimize their workflow, but freelancers in general as well.
+Toggl is incredibly user friendly, which is why I consider it one of the best time-tracking apps for Android phones and tablets out there.
+You can record time to boost your productivity, or keep track of billable hours at the same.
+Thus, it’s not only great for people looking to optimize their workflow, but for freelancers as well.

 Best Time Management Apps: for iOS